 LABVA's native biomaterial palette

-Our part? is ensuring that it grows, feeding this culture and creating the perfect environment for it to thrive.
-This results in a biomaterial that is deeply rooted to its territory; a biomaterial that is conceived, makes sense and can only be grown in the south of Chile.
+LABVA ensures that it grows, feeding this culture and creating the perfect environment for it to thrive.
+This results in a biomaterial that is deeply rooted in its territory; a biomaterial that is conceived, makes sense and can only be grown in the south of Chile.

-At LABVA we seek to create heterogeneus, diverse and local biomaterial palette to promote sovereignity and territorial autonomy.
+They seek to create a heterogeneous, diverse and local biomaterial palette to promote sovereignty and territorial autonomy.
 Promoting values through the creation of emotionally binding materials in order to change our throwaway culture.
 A new material culture.

-Wild Fermentation of leaves and fruits of Aristotelia chilensis tree.
-Process can take up to 3 months to create the first culture.
+Wild fermentation of leaves and fruits of aristotelia chilensis tree.
+The process can take up to 3 months to create the first culture.

 Claudia Manquepillan and Jaime Rodriguez for sharing their ancestral knowledge.